· ·

 This one was different from our first boat, much more basic and with the standard van bench seats instead of the nicer tables from the day before.
 Seat assignments were thrown out the window, so those who got on the boat early and STAYED got the better seats.

-The Canadians had put their bags on seats at 7:45 am but by the time we actually boarded the boat around 8:30 am, locals had moved them and taken over the seats.
+The Canadians had put their bags on seats to save them at 7:45 am, but by the time we actually boarded the boat around 8:30 am, locals had moved them and taken over the seats.
 I managed to snag a seat in the front while the Canadians convinced the local to give them their seat back, and the boat staff flipped one bench so the Canadians could face each other.
 They spent the entire boat ride playing gin rummy and drinking Beerlao– very relaxing day for them!

 Meanwhile, I sat next to three ladies from Jakarta who had actually been in the same guesthouse with me the night before.
 I didn’t get a window seat, but at least I was up at the front and away from the engine.
 I was also able to put my backpack underneath my seat, so I had much more leg room than the day before.
 (Big backpacks get stored beneath the deck, but my small 27l backpack stays with me always.)